thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-windows-create-aad-work-id.md

 <properties
-   pageTitle="Créer une identité professionnelle ou scolaire dans AAD | Microsoft Azure" description="Découvrez comment créer une identité professionnelle ou scolaire dans Azure Active Directory à utiliser avec vos machines virtuelles Windows." services="virtual-machines-windows" documentationCenter="" authors="squillace"
+   pageTitle="Create a work or school identity in AAD | Microsoft Azure" description="Learn how to create a work or school identity in Azure Active Directory to use with your Windows virtual machines." services="virtual-machines-windows" documentationCenter="" authors="squillace"